-For each captured image frame, a threshold $\lambda_I$ is applied to the acquired grayscale image $\boldsymbol{I}(u, v)$ to facilitate subsequent processing:
+For each captured image frame, a threshold $\lambda_I$ is applied to the acquired grayscale image $\boldsymbol{I_g}(u, v)$ to facilitate subsequent processing:

-We perform blob detection and segmentation on $\boldsymbol{I}^{\prime}(u, v)$ and obtain a set of detected blobs $\mathcal{B} = \{b_1, \dots, b_N\}$, where each $b_i$ represents a connected component in the thresholded image.
-We compute the centroid of each $b_i$ with subpixel-level precision using image moments:
+We perform blob detection and segmentation on $\boldsymbol{I_g^{\prime}}(u, v)$ and obtain a set of detected blobs $\mathcal{B} = \{\boldsymbol{b}_0, \dots, \boldsymbol{b}_{N-1}\}$, where each $\boldsymbol{b}_i$ represents a connected component in the thresholded image.
+We compute the centroid of each $\boldsymbol{b}_i$ with subpixel-level precision using image moments:

 where $p+q$ is the order of the image moments.
-This results in a set of candidate image points $\mathcal{P} = \{\boldsymbol{p_1}, \dots, \boldsymbol{p_N}\}$ representing the centroids of the detected blobs.
+This results in a set of candidate image points $\mathcal{P} = \{\boldsymbol{p}_0, \dots, \boldsymbol{p}_{N-1}\}$ representing the centroids of the detected blobs.
 In complex lighting environments, interference may occur due to other devices emitting light in the same wavelength band.
-To identify valid IR marker projections among the detected points, we extract the marker set $\mathcal{L} \subseteq \mathcal{P}$ by leveraging the spatial configuration and geometric constraints of the IR markers, while simultaneously recovering their correspondence.
+To identify valid IR feature projections among the detected points, we extract the feature set $\mathcal{L} =\{\boldsymbol{p}_0, \dots, \boldsymbol{p}_{n-1}\} \subseteq \mathcal{P}$ by leveraging the spatial configuration and geometric constraints of the IR feature, while simultaneously recovering their correspondence.

 Since the combinatorial point-matching method incurs high computational complexity when dealing with a large number of points, we instead establish a relationship between camera motion and the resulting optical flow of feature points.
-Based on \eqref{eq:interaction_matrix}, we predict the future feature coordinates at time $t+1$ from the state at time $t$: $\boldsymbol{s}_{t+1} = \boldsymbol{s}_t + \boldsymbol{L}\boldsymbol{u}_t/f_c$, where $f_c$ denotes camera frames per second (fps).
-Each detected feature point inherits the previous matching result if its distance to the nearest predicted point falls below a predefined threshold.
+Based on \eqref{eq:interaction_matrix}, we predict the future feature coordinates at time $t_m+\Delta t_m$ from the measurement at time $t_m$:

-After the set \(\mathcal{L}\) is determined, the correspondence between points in the pixel frame \(\{P\}\) and points in the target frame \(\{T\}\) is established, which constitutes a perspective-n-point problem.
-Based on the coplanar characteristic of the marker points, we employ the Infinitesimal Plane-Based Pose Estimation (IPPE) \cite{collinsInfinitesimalPlaneBasedPose2014} method to compute the required state variables $Z(t)$ and $\theta(t)$.